Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 option.

 Errors are thrown whenever an image or video frame cannot be read.
-Fatal errors are thrown only when a video finishes being read when the source is not setup for to receive Queries.
+Fatal errors are thrown only when a video finishes being read when the source is setup for constant polling.
 The options are as follows.
 Remember to prepend "DS" when using an option in a Query.
 *   fileLocation: Optional.
 Config and Query.
 The location of the file to be read.
 For Config where `fileExtension` is "mov", the file must exist at initialization.
 If this option is not set at Config and the source